sheep-sheep/Mywebsite/mysite/sphinx/binary_search_tree.rst

     #. zig-zig: single rotation
     #. zig-zag: double rotation(just call a single-rotation function twice)
     #. insert a new node and then check from bottom to root to make sure each sub-tree meets the requirement

+**AVL trees**
+Trees which remain balanced - and thus guarantee O(logn) search times - in a dynamic environment.
+Or more importantly, since any tree can be re-balanced - but at considerable cost - can be re-balanced in O(logn) time.

 LeetCode 208.
 Implement Trie (Prefix Tree)
 ----------------------------------------------